purescript-deprecated/purescript-monoid/README.md

 ### Values

-    runAll :: All -> Prim.Boolean
+    runAll :: All -> Boolean

 ## Module Data.Monoid.Any

 ### Types

     data Any where
-      Any :: Prim.Boolean -> Any
+      Any :: Boolean -> Any

 ### Type Class Instances